itsbalvant/AI-Fashion-Studio/README.md

 ## 🎯 About

 **AI Fashion Studio** is a modern web app that lets you experiment with fashion using AI image generation.
-Choose who the look is for (Men, Women, or Kids), pick a category—**Outfits**, **Jewellery**, or **Footwear**—and generate styled images from your photo.
+Choose who the look is for (Men, Women, or Kids), pick a category **Outfits**, **Jewellery**, or **Footwear**and generate styled images from your photo.
 No backend required for auth or gallery; everything runs in the browser with an optional Gemini API key for generation.

 Built as a portfolio project with a clean UI, glassmorphism auth screens, dark/light mode, and a responsive layout.